andyarensman/Hiker-Tracker/README.md

 There are a few features I may try to add and a few minor things I may try to fix at some point in the near future:

-- Make it look better on different devices (desktop vs laptop)
 - Allow users to select a date range of their data, or have tabs to jump between different years.
 - Allow users to share their profiles either as a series of images or their entire profiles.
 - Incorporate settings that allow for some customization like hiding fields the user doesn't use (BPM, notes, etc.)